hpi-swa-lab/godot-pronto/changelog/i6w2_cp.md

 ## Miscellaneous

+- Slightly revised the arrangement of properties in the inspector of the `InspectBehavior`.
-- Added an icon for the `State` behavior.
+- Added an icon for the `StateBehavior`.

 ## API Changes